Sewer56/Heroes.StageInjector.ReloadedII/README.md

 # Integrating into Level Editing Tools (for Programmers)

-This is a quick barebones introduction/summary of how you can generate `Splines.json` and `Stage.json` to be used with this program in your own programs.
+This is a quick barebones introduction/summary of how you can generate `Splines.json` and `Stage.json` to be used with this mod in your own programs.

 ### Prerequisites
 - Add the [sonicheroes.utils.stageinjection.common](https://www.nuget.org/packages/SonicHeroes.Utils.StageInjector.Common) NuGet package to your project.